zeroasterisk/CakePHP-ElasticSearchIndex/README.md

 			'index' => null,
 			// extra config for ElasticSearchRequest (parsed from URL, or defaulted to $Model->useTable) 'table' => null,
-			// limit the search results to this many results 'limit' => 200,
-			// details needed to link to Model
-			'foreignKey' => false, // primaryKey to save against
-			// do we build the index after save? (yes...)
-			'rebuildOnUpdate' => true,
+			// do we build the index automatically via the afterSave callback? (recommended) 'rebuildOnUpdate' => true,
-			// when we build the index, consider these fields (ignonred if custom method on model)
+			// what fields to used when we build the index (ignonred if custom method on model)
 			//   eg: array('title', 'name', 'email', 'city', 'state',  'country'),
-			//   or for all (text/varchar) fields: '*'
+			//       or for all (text/varchar) fields: '*' (default)
 			'fields' => '*',
-			// when we build the index, do we find data first? (if false, we only have the data which was saved) 'queryAfterSave' => true,
+			// when we build the index, do we find data first?
+			//   false: we only have the data which was saved this time
+			//   true: we do a find() afterSave() to get all fields 'queryAfterSave' => true,
-			// optional config for HttpSocket (better to configure ElasticSearchRequest) 'request' => array(),
+			// optional config for HttpSocket (better to configure ElasticSearchRequest)
-		),
+			// limit the search results to this many results 'limit' => 200,
+			'request' => array(),
+			// details needed to link to Model (edge cases) 'foreignKey' => false, // primaryKey to save against ),
 	);
 ```